animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="snapshot-events"></a>Snapshot Events

-By default, Spring Data for GemFire uses GemFire's Snapshot Services on startup to import data and on shutdown to export data.
+By default, Spring Data for VMware GemFire uses GemFire's Snapshot Services on startup to import data and on shutdown to export data.
 However, you may want to trigger periodic, event-based snapshots, for either import or export, from within your Spring application.

-For this purpose, Spring Data for GemFire defines two additional Spring application events, extending Spring's [ApplicationEvent](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEvent.html) class for imports and exports, respectively:
+For this purpose, Spring Data for VMware GemFire defines two additional Spring application events, extending Spring's [ApplicationEvent](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEvent.html) class for imports and exports, respectively:
 `ImportSnapshotApplicationEvent` and `ExportSnapshotApplicationEvent`.